Hempstead, New York

-The Town of Hempstead is the most populous town in the State of New York, and the second most populous local administrative division in the state after New York City itself, whose borough of Queens, borders it to the west.
-It is the largest of the three towns within Nassau County (alongside North Hempstead and Oyster Bay), located on Long Island.
-The population was 793,409 at the time of the 2020 census.
+Hempstead is the most populous town in the state of New York.
+It is the largest of the three towns within Nassau County (alongside North Hempstead and Oyster Bay), located on Long Island, immediately east of southern Queens.
+The population was 793,409 at the time of the 2020 United States census, and its highest decennial census count ever was back in the 1970 United States census, where the town recorded a population of 801,592, which also made it the ninth largest municipality in the country by population at that time.

-It occupies the southwestern part of the county, on the western half of Long Island.
+The town occupies the southwestern part of Nassau County, on western Long Island.
 A total of 22 incorporated villages (one of which is named Hempstead) are completely or partially within the town.

 Hofstra University's campus is located in Hempstead.

 History

 The town was first settled around 1644 following the establishment of a treaty between English colonists, John Carman and Robert Fordham, and the Lenape Indians in 1643.
-Although the settlers were from the new English colony of New Haven (1638), later incorporated into, Connecticut in 1662, a patent was issued by the government of New Netherland after the settlers had purchased land from the local natives.
+Although the settlers were from the new English colony of New Haven (established in 1638), later incorporated into Connecticut (1662), a patent was issued by the government of New Netherland after the settlers had purchased land from the local natives.
 This transaction is depicted in a mural in the Hempstead Village Hall, reproduced from a poster commemorating the 300th anniversary of Hempstead Village.

 In local Dutch-language documents of the 1640s and later, the town was invariably called Heemstede, and several of Hempstead's original 50 patentees were Dutch, suggesting that Hempstead was named after the Dutch town and/or castle of the same name, both of which are located near the cities of Haarlem and Amsterdam.
 However, the authorities possibly had Dutchified a name given by co-founder John Carman, who was born in 1606 in Hemel Hempstead, Hertfordshire, England, on land owned by his ancestors since the 13th century.

 In 1664, the settlement under the new Province of New York adopted the Duke's Laws, austere statutes that became the basis upon which the laws of many colonies were to be founded.
 For a time, Hempstead became known as "Old Blue", as a result of the "Blue Laws".
+The Census of slaves, conducted in the Province of New York in 1755, lists more than 100 enslaved individuals in Hempstead.'